 Research

-Other research interests include the generation of a directed current at zero bias through quantum interference (quantum pumping) and the synthesis and Raman characterization of graphene multilayers by liquid-phase exfoliation (experimental, see for example this paper).
+Another long-standing interest is the generation of a directed current at zero bias through quantum interference (quantum pumping).
 For more details on my research you can also visit my publications page or check the links in the Outreach section.

 Research impact